stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 synchronization or backup jobs, for instance).

-Because a database server process will never end within the job, and will continue until the job reaches its time limit, the last resubmission command (`sbatch $0`) will actually never be executed, and the job won't be resubmitted.
+Because a database server process will never end within the job, and will continue until the job reaches its time limit, the last re-submission command (`sbatch $0`) will actually never be executed, and the job won't be resubmitted.